Let’s buck a trend in marketing and stop talking about the buyer’s journey.

 - Why Streaming Analytics Needs Scale

-This has a more concrete meaning, directing the consumer toward a specific need – analytics at scale – and promises to educate her about the need.
+This has a more concrete meaning, directing the consumer toward a specific need – analytics at scale – and promises to educate her about this need.

 - Contextualizing IoT Data For Better Streaming Analytics

-This also provides concreteness, but in a different direction: We’re talking about data that’s used in IoT analytics, not the analytics itself.
+This title also provides concreteness but in a different direction: We’re focused on data that’s used in IoT analytics, not the analytics itself.

 All of these are possible thought leadership pieces that talk about delivering real-time insights.
 (Remember real-time insights?
 It’s a song about real-time insights.)
-But what kinds of conversation does each prepare for between your consumer and your sales reps?
+But what conversations does each title prepare your sales reps to discuss with your consumer?

-In the second, they might discuss marrying up Kafka and AI.
+- In the second, they might discuss marrying together Kafka and AI.

 (This isn’t an excuse to talk about your solution in education-phase content, by the way.
 You’re still supposed to be developing thought leadership, not a product pitch.)

-More than anything else, thought leadership at this phase needs to raise questions.
-But they need to be about things that will drive people to consider the importance of your type of solution.
+In this phase, thought leadership should raise questions.
+But topics should focus on what will drive people to consider the importance of your type of solution.

-For instance, you can create high-throughput pre-funnel thought leadership by making them ask:
+You can create high-throughput pre-funnel thought leadership by encouraging people to ask themselves: